amadio/vecgeom/doc/G4INTEGRATION.md

-See README file GEANT4_INSTALL.md for configuration of VecGeom and installation of Geant4 with either USolids and VecGeom shapes implementations.
+See README file GEANT4_INSTALL.md for configuration of VecGeom and installation of Geant4 with VecGeom shapes implementations.

 * Building a Geant4 example for testing